agradus/OpenLdocs/docs/documentation/guides/rule_services_usage_and_customization_guide.md

 | `openl-ruleservice-store-log-data-beans.xml`  | Configuration for external request and response storages.                                                                                        |
 | `application.properties	`                      | Main configuration file containing properties for OpenL Tablets Rule Services configuration.                                                     |

-For more information on configuration files, see [Configuration Points](#_Configuration_Points).
+For more information on configuration files, see [Configuration Points](#configuration-points).

 ### Service Manager

 **Service Manager** is the main component of OpenL Tablets Rule Services frontend joining all major parts, such as a loader, rule service publishers, and Service Configurer.
-For more information on OpenL Tablets Rule Services frontend components, see **[**[**OpenL Tablets Developer Guide**](https://openl-tablets.org/files/openl-tablets/latest/OpenL%20Tablets%20-%20Developer%20Guide.pdf)**]**.
+For more information on OpenL Tablets Rule Services frontend components, see [OpenL Tablets Developers Guide](https://openldocs.readthedocs.io/en/latest/documentation/guides/developer_guide).

 Service Manager manages all currently running services and intelligently controls all operations for deploying, undeploying, and redeploying the services.
 These operations are only performed in the following cases: